-Hair Loss, Female Pattern Baldness (Female Pattern Alopecia) (4)

-Previously.
 Hair Loss, Female Pattern Baldness (Female Pattern Alopecia)

-Female pattern baldness (alopecia) is a form of hair loss affecting women due to an inherited susceptibility.
+Female pattern baldness (alopecia), or androgenetic alopecia, is a form of hair loss that affects women.
 It is most commonly noticed after menopause, although it may begin earlier.

-Female pattern baldness is due to a combination of a family history of balding (in men or women from either parent’s side of the family), aging, and hormones.
-Female pattern baldness is not due to a vitamin deficiency, poor circulation, dandruff, or wearing hats.
-There is progressive shrinking of the hair follicles until they produce only a fine, wispy hair or cease functioning.
+Female pattern alopecia is due to a combination of a family history of balding (from either parent’s side of the family), aging, and hormones.
+It is not due to a vitamin deficiency, poor circulation, dandruff, or wearing hats.
+There is progressive shrinking of the hair follicles until they produce only a fine, wispy hair or stop producing hair entirely.